-Grand Floridian has two pools, a water play area, and a white sand beach with loungers for guest’s enjoyment.
-An afternoon spent at this lovely resort’s pools will provide a much-needed break, especially about mid-vacation.
+In addition to the two pools at Disney’s Grand Floridian, there’s a water play area and a white sand beach with loungers for guests’ enjoyment.
+An afternoon at this lovely resort’s pools will provide a much-needed break, especially about mid-vacation.

 When staying at Disney’s Grand Floridian Resort, you’ll want to be aware of both pools.
 Each pool has different offerings.
 And depending on your group, one might work better than the other.

 Related: Grand Floridian Resort Review

 The first pool is the Grand Floridian Beach Pool.
 This pool is located on the grass lawn between the main lobby and the Grand Floridian Villas wing of the resort.

 The villas are located in a separate building and are the closest to the Polynesian, which sits next door.

 Pool hours for the Grand Floridian’s feature pool usually run between 10:00 a.m. and 8:00 p.m.
 However, these hours vary based on the season.
 For instance, you might visit when the pool is open from 8:00 a.m. until 10:00 p.m.